Find your

 Workshop information: Taking inspiration from our surroundings, our hand stitching project is titled 'Elephants on Parade' and will provide an everlasting memory of our journey through Sri Lanka.

-Ayubowan!
-Welcome to Sri Lanka.
-The seaside metropolis of Colombo offers a laid-back atmosphere with a mixture of crumbling colonial buildings and glinting skyscrapers.
-Once we have disembarked the aeroplane and completed immigration, we will be escorted to the Silk Route Lounge, where we can freshen up and enjoy a quick cup of tea before collecting our luggage.
+For those passengers on our flight inclusive package, once we have disembarked the aeroplane and completed immigration, we will be escorted to the Silk Route Lounge, where we can freshen up and enjoy a quick cup of tea before collecting our luggage.
 Transfer to our hotel for immediate check in.
-Enjoy a free afternoon to unpack and relax before meeting with your fellow stitchers for dinner in the hotel this evening.
+Enjoy a free afternoon to unpack and relax

 We start the day with our first workshop with Karin, at the hotel.
 Tea/coffee will be served part way through.